gomorpheus/morpheus-apidoc/source/includes/_servers.md

 sshUsername      |  | ssh username to use when provisioning sshPassword |  | ssh password to use, if not specified the account public key can be used serverOs.id |  | The ID os the OS Type for this server.
-See GET /api/options/osTypes
+See GET /api/options/osTypes provisionSiteId |  | Specific group to provision to

 ## Upgrade Agent